survivejs/webpack-book/manuscript/output/01_targets.md

 ### Setting Up Webpack

-Webpack configuration itself can be adapted from the one we built.
-This time, however, we have to generate two files - a non-minified version and a minified one.
-We can achieve this by running webpack in so called *multi-compiler mode*.
+Webpack configuration itself can be adapted from the one you built.
+This time, however, you have to generate two files - a non-minified version and a minified one.
+This can be achieved by running webpack in so called *multi-compiler mode*.
 It means you can expose an array of configurations for webpack and it will execute each.

 **webpack.lib.js**